-- Energy Infrastructure: The Niagara Digital Campus data center project is an unprecedented opportunity to develop new energy infrastructure that will not only bring high-tech jobs and opportunity where they are needed, but will also lower rates and bring other benefits. - Broadband: New high-speed broadband capacity will be flowing right into the heart of the city - this will be available not just for the data center, but for the whole campus. - The Niagara Digital Campus would also be home to the new Niagara Digital Campus Technology Education Center, where local school groups and other interested members of the community will have the opportunity to learn about all aspects of data engineering and network operations.
-Future plans include scholarship programs and partnerships with local educational institutions in furtherance of these efforts.
+- Energy Infrastructure: The Niagara Digital Campus data center project is an unprecedented opportunity to develop new energy infrastructure that will not only bring high-tech jobs and opportunity where they are needed, but will also lower rates and bring other benefits: - NFR and Urbacon will combine to build a new substation on the site. - Substation can be an access point for the city's addition power needs (including electric school buses). - ► The Niagara Digital Campus would also be home to the new Niagara Digital Campus Technology Education Center, where local school groups and other interested members of the community will have the opportunity to learn about all aspects of data engineering and network operations. - Future plans include scholarship programs and partnerships with local educational institutions in furtherance of these efforts.